Your Voice Matters at the Connecticut General Assembly

 YOUR TURN AT THE MICROPHONE

 When you are called, sit at the speaker's desk.
 You may begin with "Madam Chair, Mr. Chairman" (as appropriate) "and members of the committee."
-Introduce yourself very distinctly so the transcriber can understand, and mention your town and the number and title of the bill you'll be speaking on.
+Introduce yourself very distinctly so the transcriber can understand the tape recording, and mention your town and the number and title of the bill you'll be speaking on.
 In addition, most hearings and meetings are covered by Connecticut Network (CT-N) for broadcast over local cable access stations.

 Indicate right away whether you support the bill, oppose it, or are offering suggestions to improve it.
 Then explain your reasoning.
 Follow this procedure for each bill you discuss.